‘Why, I can teach you, cousin, to command the devil.’

 [Henry IV Part 1, Act 3 Scene 1, 53-8]

-Glendower is making outrageous claims.
-When he pronounces that he can teach Hotspur to ‘command the devil‘, our wise friend implores, ‘O, while you live, tell truth and shame the devil!’
+Glendower is making an outrageous claim.
+When he says that he can teach Hotspur to ‘command the devil’, our wise friend implores, ‘O, while you live, tell truth and shame the devil!’.